Nishimura-Katsuo/node-api-server/README.md

 If you wish to run this as a docker image use this command:

 	docker run -d --restart unless-stopped -p 22345:22345 -v /path/to/your/htdocs:/var/www/html nishimurakatsuo/node-api-server

+Or if you want it as a standalone API server then change the port to 80:

+	docker run -d --restart unless-stopped -p 80:22345 -v /path/to/your/htdocs:/var/www/html nishimurakatsuo/node-api-server